-There are a lot of good things to say about USAA.
-Contrary to popular belief they are not a credit union, but they certainly feel like one given their below-average interest rates on loans and credit cards.
+There are certainly a number of positive attributes involving USAA.
+It is a common misconception that they are a credit union since they require membership and offer below-average interest rates on loans and credit cards.
 And for those with bad credit, their secured credit card offers several advantages:

-- Reasonable cost: With an annual fee of $35 per year, this is certainly a lot cheaper than what many other guys charge for bad credit customers.
-For example, First Premier Bank charges upwards of $100 or more per year just to get a card with a credit limit as low as $300…. pretty pathetic, huh?
+- Reasonable cost: With an annual fee of $35 per year, this is certainly a lot cheaper than what many other banks and card issuers charge for those with impaired credit.
+For example, First Premier Bank charges upwards of $100 or more per year just to get a card with a credit limit as low as $300…. pretty pathetic.

 - Low foreign transaction fees: For active military who are deployed overseas, this benefit definitely comes in handy- the surcharge for purchases outside the US is only 1%.
 Most card issuers will tack on 2-3% for that.

 - Low APR: As with any credit card, as long as you pay your USAA secured account in full each month, you don’t have to worry about interest charges.
-But if you carry a balance, the APR is definitely below average at 9.9%.
+But if you carry a balance, the APR is quite a bit below average at 9.9%.

 - MasterCard or AmEx: You can choose a USAA Secured MasterCard or American Express.
 But don’t be confused, as AmEx is not the issuer of the card.
-As discussed here, they are nothing more than a payment network when it comes to USAA accounts.
+As discussed here, they are nothing more than a payment network that has contracted with USAA, just like MasterCard.

 Run that numbers and that means on a $1,000 security deposit, you’re only earning $11 of interest in one year.
 Obviously it’s better than nothing, but given the ultra low CD rates right now, I wouldn’t let this be a maker or breaker (unless your deposit is a few thousand bucks).